farcasterxyz/protocol/docs/SPECIFICATION.md

 #### Timestamps

-Timestamps must be milliseconds since the Farcaster epoch, which began on Jan 1, 2021 00:00:00 UTC.
+Timestamps must be seconds since the Farcaster epoch, which began on Jan 1, 2021 00:00:00 UTC.

 #### Networks